Skip to main content

 Stream Key Manager System Actor

-• Account key registration
+• Account X25519 key registration (subscriber recipient binding)

-• Entitlement tracking and CBY billing
+• Stream access tracking and CBY billing

 • Protocol fee collection